rav291/Stock-Ticker-App/README.md

 ### 1. Stock Search Component
 - A search input field that fetches stock data as the user types.
 - Displays a list of suggestions based on user input.
-- Uses Next.js `Link` or `useRouter` for client-side navigation to stock details.
+- Uses Next.js `useRouter` for client-side navigation to stock details.

 ### 2. Stock Details Page
 - Dynamic route setup using `[symbol].js` in the `pages/stock` directory.